 A fundamental part of durable, energy efficient, and sustainable construction is the design of the building enclosure.
 Water managed, thermally efficient, and leak free building enclosures, while providing for durable structures and reducing energy consumption, also allow us to maintain better control of our interior environmental conditions.
-In order to achieve this, the various components of the building enclosure (roofs, walls, foundations, windows and doors) must be designed to fulfill their individual requirements.
-However, these components must also be tied together in such a way as to create a complete system to control rain water, air leakage, vapor migration, and thermal transfer.
-In addition, the systems should be economical while still being robust enough to handle the various climate loads that are imposed on them.
+In order to achieve this, the various components of the building enclosure (roofs, walls, foundations, windows and doors) must be designed to fulfill their individual requirements, however, these components must also be tied together in such a way as to create a complete system to control rain water, air leakage, vapor migration, and thermal transfer.
+In addition, the systems must be economical while still being robust enough to handle the various climate loads that are imposed on them.

 Rain water infiltration is the largest source of material deterioration in buildings.
 The control of rain water is best achieved if some simple principles of drainage are followed.
 The fundamental design looks to create a means to drain water off the building, out of the assemblies and components, and away from the building.
-The design uses a strategy referred to as an open rain screen approach.
-In an open rain screen approach, the exterior primary layer of water shedding (cladding, shingles, metal roofing, etc) is not relied upon to be completely watertight.
-A secondary drainage layer (usually a housewrap or taped insulating sheathing) is installed behind the main exterior water shedding surface.
-This drainage layer, often referred to as a "drainage plane," in combination with flashing details allows water that may penetrate through the exterior water shedding layer to drain back out to the exterior.
+The design uses a strategy referred to as a rain screen approach.
+In a rain screen approach, the exterior primary plane of water shedding (cladding, shingles, metal roofing, etc) is not relied upon to be completely watertight.
+A secondary drainage plane (usually a housewrap or taped insulating sheathing) is installed behind the main exterior water shedding surface.
+This drainage plane in combination with flashing details allow any water that may penetrate through the exterior water shedding plane to drain back out to the exterior.